What the Heck is in My Pet’s Food? Understanding Pet Nutrition

 Guaranteed analysis – Similar to a nutrition label on people food, this list discloses the minimum and maximum percentages of specific nutrients.
 It is difficult to compare one food to another based on this information alone, though, as moisture contents vary greatly from diet to diet.
 If you want to make a direct comparison you will need to convert these numbers to a dry matter basis first.

-The AAFCO statement – This little blurb is issued by the Association of American Feed Control Officials and lets you know that the diet meets certain nutritional requirements.
+The AAFCO statement – This list is issued by the Association of American Feed Control Officials and lets you know that the diet meets certain nutritional requirements.
 A food can either be formulated based on what should meet these standards, or actually tested and proven to meet the standards by feeding it to closely monitored animals.
 The AAFCO statement also tells you whether the diet meets the standards for growth, maintenance, pregnancy/nursing, or “all life stages”.

 Contact information – All pet foods should have contact information for you to reach out to with questions or concerns.
 A lack of this information should be a red flag.